Ashwin-Sri/Microsoft-Entra-ID-Project/README.md

 - All portal paths, role requirements, and licensing boundaries are validated against live tenant experience
 - GUI and PowerShell tasks are separated to preserve clarity and role authenticity
-- Conditional Access and security/compliance tasks are marked as adjacent and deferred due to licensing scope
+- Conditional Access policies are executed in the Entra Admin Center GUI.
+PowerShell-based automation and reporting for CA and compliance tasks are marked as adjacent and deferred due to licensing scope.